-Crowdfunding is the perfect place to tell your story; who you are, what you want to create and why it will be beneficial to the world.
-Unlike a regular e-commerce or a retail store, the crowdfunding platform is your opportunity to connect with people who would otherwise never have found you.
+Crowdfunding is the perfect place to tell your story; who you are, what you want to create, and why it will be beneficial to the world.
+Unlike a regular e-commerce or retail store, the crowdfunding platform is your opportunity to connect with people who would otherwise never have found you.

 With a funding goal and a time limit your project is running against the clock which creates a sense of urgency and scarcity for visitors, making them less likely to procrastinate on buying.